 Net cash used in operating activities for the year ended December 31, 2023 of \$18.7 million resulted from cash outflows due to net loss of \$43.3 million, adjusted for \$29.5 million of non-cash items and cash outflows from changes in operating assets and liabilities of \$4.8 million.
 Net cash used in operation activities for the year ended December 31, 2022 of \$41.7 million resulted from cash outflows due to net loss of \$61.3 million, adjusted for \$27.6 million of non-cash items and cash outflows from changes in operating assets and liabilities of \$8.0 million.
 The decrease in net loss, net of non-cash items for the year ended December 31, 2023 compared to the year ended December 31, 2022 was mainly due to increased revenues.
-Net cash outflows from changes in operating assets and liabilities for year ended December 31, 2023 were primarily due to higher accounts receivable due to timing of collections and the increase in revenue in the fourth quarter of 2023, higher inventory build-up related to our implants, higher prepaid expenses due to timing of other third-party payments and higher compensation and benefits accruals.
-Net cash outflows from changes in operating assets and liabilities for the year ended December 31, 2022 were primarily due to higher inventory build-up related to our iFuse-TORQ and iFuse Bedrock Granite implants and higher accounts receivable due to timing of collections and benefits accruals.
-Net cash outflows from changes in operating assets and liabilities and benefits accruals to timing of payments for software subscriptions and lower prepaid annual insurance premiums, an increase in accounts payable due to the timing of vendor payments, and an increase in accrued liabilities and other due to timing of other third-party payments and higher compensation and benefits accruals.
+Net cash outflows from changes in operating assets and liabilities for year ended December 31, 2023 were primarily due to higher accounts receivable due to timing of collections and the increase in revenue in the fourth quarter of 2023, higher inventory build-up related to our implants, higher prepaid expenses due to timing of payments, and lower accounts payable attributable to the normal course timing of expenses, offset in part by an increase in accrued liabilities and other due to timing of other third-party payments and higher compensation and benefits accruals.
+Net cash outflows from changes in operating assets and liabilities for the year ended December 31, 2022 were primarily due to higher inventory build-up related to our iFuse-TORQ and iFuse Bedrock Granite implants and higher accounts receivable due to timing of collections and the increase in revenue in the fourth quarter of 2022, offset in part by a decrease in prepaid expenses due to timing of payments for software subscriptions and lower prepaid annual insurance premiums, an increase in accounts payable due to the timing of vendor payments, and an increase in accrued liabilities and other due to timing of other third-party payments and higher compensation and benefits accruals.